seamplex/wasora/doc/reference.md

 ~~~

-Whenever the instruction `ABORT` is executed, wasora quits without closing file
+Whenever the instruction `ABORT` is executed, wasora quits without closing files
 or unlocking shared memory objects.
-The objective of this instruction is, a
+The objective of this instruction is, as
-illustrated in the examples, either to debug complex input files and check th
+illustrated in the examples, either to debug complex input files and check the
-values of certain variables or to conditionally abort the execution using `IF
+values of certain variables or to conditionally abort the execution using `IF`
-clauses
+clauses.

-##  `ALIAS`
+##  ALIAS

 Define a scalar alias of an already-defined indentifier.